sstangl/openpowerlifting/meet-data/vgpf/INFO.md

 Facebook: https://www.facebook.com/VGPF0/

 Quick Note: Belgium has two IPF recognized federations: VGPF (Flemish) and LFPH (Walloon).
+When competing internationally, athletes compete under the national federation KBGV instead.
 National competitions are helt jointly by the VGPF and LFPH, alternatingly hosted by one or the other each year.
+These national competitions are listed under the KBGV as a parent federation, though they are technically organized by the regional federations.
 Regional competitions are seperate.

 ### Weight classes